 Lee Changho has had many nicknames, the most suitable of which has been the "Stone Buddha."
 This nickname reflects the fact that he usually keeps a tight poker face, rarely revealing his emotions and state of mind during events; and during his earlier play style, before the mid 2000s, he opted for peaceful and defensive games that would usually lead into whoever could play the better endgame.
 As such, he was the 'stone statue of Buddha.'

 Lee employed a fantastic ability to dictate a leisurely pace right from the opening, whether playing as Black or White.
-He often played probes which would limit the opponent's strategic options, and found sequences that would guarantee making miai of all the large points.
-He often found ways to concede to an opponent's intention and avoid nasty conflicts without falling behind.
-This strategy was made possible due to his fantastic endgame calculation.
-If anything, one of Lee's most well-known traits is his brilliant and subtle endgame play, with the Koreans' terming Lee's endgame skill as 'divine calculation'.
-In Lee's earlier games, important groups rarely died -- neither his nor his opponent's.
+He often discovered probes that would limit an opponent's strategic options, sequences that would guarantee making miai of all the large points, and ways to peacefully concede to an opponent's intention without falling behind.
+In his earlier games, important groups rarely diedーneither his nor his opponent's.
+These were helped both by his fantastic endgame calculations and brilliantly subtle endgame sequences, which he would be calculating and planning far in advance and for which Koreans' termed his endgame skill: "divine calculation."

 For many years, players didn't fully understand how strong Lee was.
-He did not pull clear ace-in-the-hole moves that left audiences stunned or overwhelm opponents with powerful fighting/attacking.
-Instead, his 'brilliant' moves could often said to be subtle, hiding their intent beneath the surface.
+He did not pull clear ace-in-the-hole moves that left audiences stunned or overwhelm opponents with powerful fighting and attacking.
+Instead, his brilliant moves could often said to be subtle, hiding their intent beneath the surface and, frequently, only by observing the larger picture.

 Lee's first teacher, Cheon Yeong-seon, said that Lee always tried to come up with myoshu.
 Then Lee became a pupil of Cho Hun-hyeon.
 At first, Cho doubted the talent of the kid, since he could not even perfectly reproduce the game he played that day.
 The conventional wisdom dictates that a go genius is endowed with magnificent intuition, quick razor sharp analytical ability, and vast memory.
 In Cho's assessment, the kid fell short of expectation in most categories of natural talent.
 But, Cho noticed that Lee was amazingly studious and was a deep thinker endowed with a different mindset.
 He later decided that Lee was of a "different type" of go genius.